Dave Righetti: Draft and minor leagues

 At Cottrell's urging, the Rangers selected Righetti on January 11, 1977, in the first round (10th overall pick) of the amateur draft.
-The Rangers selected Steve in the sixth round and told Dave that they would sign Steve only if Dave signed.
-Both Righetti brothers signed with the Rangers.
+The Rangers selected Steve in the sixth round.Both Righetti brothers signed with the Rangers.
 Dave made his professional debut that year in minor league baseball with the Asheville Tourists of the Class A Western Carolinas League, where he pitched to an 11–3 win–loss record.

 In 1978, Righetti pitched for the Tulsa Drillers of the Class AA Texas League.
 In a July game against the Midland RockHounds, Righetti recorded a league-record 21 strikeouts.
 Jerry Walker, a scout for the New York Yankees, was present in the stands.
 Yankees owner George Steinbrenner, while negotiating a trade with Rangers owner Brad Corbett that offseason, specifically waited until late in their negotiations to ask that Righetti be added to the trade.
 On November 10, 1978, the Yankees acquired Righetti, along with Juan Beníquez, Mike Griffin, Greg Jemison, and Paul Mirabella, while the Rangers acquired Sparky Lyle, Domingo Ramos, Mike Heath, Larry McCall, Dave Rajsich, and cash.
 The Yankees introduced Righetti as "the next Ron Guidry".
 Righetti was almost traded to the Minnesota Twins in January 1979; the Twins and Yankees were unable to complete a deal in which Righetti, Chris Chambliss, Juan Beníquez, and Dámaso García would have moved to Minnesota in exchange for Rod Carew.